mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 are on the table.
 How can we learn more about the client's position and intentions during this stage?

-One model form the domain of Neuroscience can help us shift gears to a more collaborative win-win scenario.
-The SCARF model provides a framework to capture the common factors that can activate a reward or threat response in the work settings.
+SCARF is a model from the domain of neuroscience that can help us shift gears to a more collaborative win-win scenario.
+The model provides a framework to capture the common factors that can activate a reward or threat response in the work settings.

+If we want to facilitate the client's process of handing over project control to the team, we might try a different approach to avoid status conflicts.

-**Avoid offering feedback during the client's introduction**, this generates a status threat and blocks behavioral change.
+For example, we should **avoid offering feedback during the client's introduction**, this generates a status threat and blocks behavioral change.
 Instead have the client offer feedback on his own introduction and then ask clarifying questions.
 People feel a status increase when they are learning and improving and when attention is